TIPM Test/Bypass Cable (Mini-Blade Fuses)

 - If the vehicle starts and the green LED remains continuously lit, everything is functioning properly at this point in time.
 Fuel pump relays fail intermittently, so you may want to test again at a time of day that failure is common.

 - If the vehicle starts and the green LED flickers on and off, your fuel pump relay is going bad.
-My vehicle experienced this type of flickering on and off for approximately 30-60 seconds when first started, but the fuel pump was still able to deliver enough fuel to not starve the engine.
+Our test vehicle experienced this type of flickering on and off for approximately 30-60 seconds when first started, but the fuel pump was still able to deliver enough fuel to not starve the engine.
 After several minutes, the fuel pump relay would work appropriately and the green LED would remain lit.
-History shows this problem will become worse.
-You're likely in the early stages of fuel pump relay failure.
+History shows this problem will become worse and you're likely in the early stages of fuel pump relay failure.

 - If the vehicle does not start and the green LED never lights up, your fuel pump relay is faulty.
 See the fuel pump relay bypass section below to start your vehicle.